For Love of the Game (film)

-For Love of the Game is a 1999 American sports drama film directed by Sam Raimi and written by Dana Stevens based on Michael Shaara's 1991 novel of the same title.
-Starring Kevin Costner and Kelly Preston, it follows the perfect game performance of an aging star baseball pitcher, Billy Chapel as he deals with the pressures of pitching in Yankee Stadium in the Bronx in his final outing by calming himself with memories about a long-term relationship.
+For Love of the Game is a 1999 American sports drama film directed by Sam Raimi and written by Dana Stevens, based on Michael Shaara's 1991 novel of the same title.
+Starring Kevin Costner and Kelly Preston, it follows the perfect game performance of an aging star baseball pitcher as he deals with the pressures of pitching in Yankee Stadium in his final outing by calming himself with memories of a long-term relationship.

 The play-by-play of the game is announced by longtime Brooklyn/Los Angeles Dodgers baseball broadcaster Vin Scully, who himself called four perfect games in his career, and Steve Lyons.

-The film received mixed reviews from critics and was a box office disappointment, grossing $46.1 million against a $50 million production budget.
+The film received mixed reviews from critics and was a box office bomb, grossing $46.1 million against a $50 million production budget.
 Costner received a nomination for the Golden Raspberry Award for Worst Actor.

 Plot

 The Detroit Tigers travel to New York to play a season-ending series against the New York Yankees.
 At 63–97, the team has long since been eliminated from playoff contention and are playing for nothing but pride against the Yankees, who have a chance to clinch the American League East with a win.

 In his Manhattan hotel suite, 40-year-old pitcher Billy Chapel awaits his girlfriend Jane Aubrey, but she doesn't show.
 Jane is a single mother with a teenage daughter Heather whom Billy got to know.
 The next morning, Billy is told by Tigers' owner Gary Wheeler that the team has been sold and that the new owners' first move will be to end Billy's 19-year tenure with the Tigers by trading him to the San Francisco Giants.
 Billy learns from Jane that she is leaving that same day to accept a job offer in London.

 Billy is a famous, accomplished pitcher, but has a losing record this season, is near the end of his career, and is recovering from a hand injury.
 Wheeler hints that Billy should consider retiring rather than join another team.
 As he goes to Yankee Stadium to make his last start of the year, Billy reflects about Jane, detailing how they met five years prior.
 These flashbacks are interspersed within the game, along with glimpses of Jane watching the game on a television at the airport.

 As the game progresses, Billy dominates the Yankees' batters, often talking to himself on how to pitch each one.
 While in the dugout resting between innings, Billy reflects how he shut Jane out of his life after he suffered a career-threatening injury in the off-season.
-The pain of pitching gets worse as the game goes on.
+The pain of pitching intensifies as the game progresses.